RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 This command tries to be smart about not regenerating testcases that are up to date.
 When the generator and its invocation haven't changed, nothing will be done.

 Any files in `data/` that are not tracked in `generators.yaml` will raise a warning.

+Pass a list of testcases or directories to only generate a subset of data.
+See [run](#run) for possible ways to pass in testcases.

 **Flags**